KSpiliop/LPSOLVE_in_Python/README.md

 Then we define the data.
-We put the operating costs in a 2-dimensional  array **c** and the capacities in a 1-dimensional array **f**.
+We put the variable costs in a 2-dimensional  array **c** and the capacities in a 1-dimensional array **f**.
 We use floats because the coefficients must be passed as real numbers.

 We also put the (1-index) variable names in a list **col_names**.
 First are the wij variables (with the index j of the location running first) and then are the dj variables.